-- 6.24.5.1 The Director of Finance shall ensure that risks to the Trust arising from the use of information technology are effectively identified and considered and appropriate action taken to mitigate or control risk.
+- 6.24.5.1 The Chief Finance Officer shall ensure that risks to the Trust arising from the use of information technology are effectively identified and considered and appropriate action taken to mitigate or control risk.
 This shall include the preparation and testing of appropriate disaster recovery plans. - 6.24.5.2 The Foundation Trust shall disclose to NHS Improvement and directly to any third parties, as may be specified by the Secretary of State, information, if any, as specified in the Licence.
 Other information, as requested, shall be provided to NHS Improvement. - 6.24.5.3 The Foundation Trust shall participate in the national programme for information technology, in accordance with any guidance issued by NHS Improvement.

-Patients' Property 6.25
+6.25 Patients' Property

-- 6.25.1 The Foundation Trust has a responsibility to provide safe custody for money and other personal property (hereafter referred to as "property") handed in by patients, in the possession of unconscious or confused patients, or found in the possession of patients dying in hospital or dead on arrival. - 6.25.2 The Chief Executive is responsible for ensuring that patients, or their guardians as appropriate, are informed before or at admission by - Notices and information booklets that the Foundation Trust will not accept responsibility or liability for patients' property brought into its premises, unless it is handed in for safe custody and a copy of an official patient's property record is obtained as a receipt.
+- 6.25.1 The Foundation Trust has a responsibility to provide safe custody for money and other personal property (hereafter referred to as "property") handed in by patients, in the possession of unconscious or confused patients, or found in the possession of patients dying in hospital or dead on arrival. - 6.25.2 The Chief Executive is responsible for ensuring that patients, or their guardians as appropriate, are informed before or at admission by - Notices and information booklets - Hospital admission documentation and property records - The oral advice of administrative and nursing staff responsible for admissions that the Foundation Trust will not accept responsibility or liability for patients' property brought into its premises, unless it is handed in for safe custody and a copy of an official patient's property record is obtained as a receipt.